sangria-graphql/sangria-graphql.github.io/learn.md

 val result = Executor.execute(schema, query, middleware = new FieldMetrics :: Nil)
 ```

-It will record execution time of all fields in a query and then report it in some way.
+It will record the execution time of all fields in a query and then report it in some way.

-`afterField` also allows you to transform field value by returning `Some` with a transformed value.
+`afterField` also allows you to transform field values by returning `Some` with a transformed value.
 You can also throw an exception from `beforeField` or `afterField`
 in order to indicate a field error.

 In order to ensure generic classification of fields, every field contains a generic list or `FieldTag`s which provides a user-defined